nsaje/dotfiles/docs/conventions/BACKEND.md

 - **exceptions** - feature specific exceptions. `exceptions.py`
 - **`__init__.py`** - feature module that exposes public interface to the feature.
 It should expose managers through models, services and constants in a way that it can be accessed like `from dash.features import history` and used like `history.write('Something')` or `history.History.objects...`.

-### Feature's directory structure ###
+#### Feature's directory structure

 ```
 app/
-  feature/
+  features/
     __init__.py         # expose public interface to the feature, expose public models and functions
+    models/
+      __init__.py
       adgroupsettings.py  # model
       adgroup.py          # model
     service.py
     exceptions.py
     constants.py
 ```

-## Models ##
+### Models

-Models keep only data, no logics.
+Models keep only data, no business logic.
 Specifies fields, their types and relations to other models.
 We allow simple getters - eg. `get_name_with_id` - that do not fire additional querysets.
 They define how managers are applied to the model:

 ```